TanyaYu/comp851-project/README.md

 1. Open your terminal
 2. Start the RabbitMQ server
 3. Open a new terminal
+4. Run receivedb.py
+5. Open a new terminal
+6. Run receivetxt.py
-4. Run the run.py file
+7. Run the run.py file